Algorithmic aspects of Newman polynomials and their divisors: Introduction

-The idea came to first investigate polynomials with small Mahler measure, as these are well known since they have been closely studied for decades.
+We first chose to investigate polynomials with small Mahler measure, since such polynomials have been studied extensively for decades.
 In particular, tables of such polynomials are available, some of which are certified as complete.
 More precisely, we will examine the list of all known polynomials having a Mahler measure less than $1.3$ and a degree less than or equal to $180$, with the aim of determining whether the polynomials in this list divide any Newman polynomials.
-This list was, for many years, available on the website \cite{MossinghoffList}.
-Since this site does not appear to be online at the moment, a copy of the list can be found at the address \cite{SmallMahlerList}.
+This list was available for many years on a website maintained by M. J. Mossinghoff.
+Since that website is no longer available, we use the copy reproduced in the file \texttt{Known180.txt} included in our dataset \cite{ComputationalResults}.
+For clarity and readability, we refer to this list throughout the article as \emph{Known180}.
 This non-exhaustive list of $8438$ polynomials is complete up to degree $44$ (\cite{MossinghoffRhinWu2008}).
 In the following section, we will present an algorithm designed to explicitly provide a Newman polynomial (if it exists) that a polynomial from this list divides, provided that the sought Newman polynomial does not have a degree strictly greater than 1000.
-Apart from polynomials that have a positive real root, we will see that only three polynomials are suspected, despite their small Mahler measures, of dividing no Newman polynomial.
+Apart from polynomials that have a positive real root, we will see that only three polynomials remain unresolved, in the sense that no Newman multiple of degree at most \(1000\) was found for them.